gharials/dev-path/docs/vcs-git.md

 ## The Git workflow

-This section gives a overview of how developers use Git.
+This section gives a overview of how Git is used by developers.
 Before using Git on your computer, [download](https://git-scm.com/downloads) and install it.

 ### Creating a local Git repository

-You can designate any directory in your computer as a Git repository.
-In order to do so, open Git Bash in the desired directory and run the `git init` command.
-This command creates a _local repository_ for you with a default _branch_ called `master`.
-A `.git` subdirectory also appears in the directory; this directory is used by Git for repository management.
-Users never need to view or modify the contents in this directory.
+You can turn any directory in your computer into a Git repository.
+In order to do so, open Git Bash in an existing directory or in a newly created one, and run the `git init` command.
+This command creates a `.git` subdirectory into the directory.
+As a result, the directory turns into a Git repository with `master` as the default _branch_.

 ???+ info
     **The new `main` and the old `master` branches in GitHub**